polterguy/phosphorusfive/FAQ.md

 ### What are your personal political preferences?

 Anarchy!
-I don't like Trump, I don't like Hilary, and I certainly do not like Obama either - In fact, when I think closely about this, I don't think I have ever met a politician whom I like, and whom I would enjoy having a conversation with, and certainly never met one whom I would trust with the decision making processes over my life.
+I don't like Trump, I don't like Hilary, and I certainly do not like Obama either - In fact, when I think more thoroughly about this, I don't think I have ever met a politician whom I like, and whom I would enjoy having a conversation with, and certainly never met one whom I would trust with the decision making processes over my life.
 If you have a problem with that, may I suggest _"voting harder"_ the next time ...?

+> Kim Jong Il, Stalin, Hitler, Obama, Trump - They're all the same to me ...

 ### How can I become your best friend?